TIGO ENERGY, INC. Income Taxes Disclosure

 |

-At December 31, 2025, and 2024, the balance of gross unrecognized tax benefits was $1.5 million and $1.5 million, respectively.
-For each of the years ended December 31, 2025, and 2024, the balance of gross unrecognized tax benefits increased $0.1 million and $0.1 million, respectively.
+At December 31, 2024, and 2023, the balance of gross unrecognized tax benefits was $1.5 million and $1.4 million, respectively.
+For each of the years ended December 31, 2024, and 2023, the balance of gross unrecognized tax benefits increased $0.1 million and $0.4 million, respectively, related to research and development income tax credits claimed.
 None of the Company’s unrecognized tax benefits would, if recognized, reduce the Company’s effective tax rate since the tax benefits would increase a deferred tax asset that is currently offset by a full valuation allowance.
 The Company does not anticipate a significant change to the total amount of unrecognized tax benefits within the next twelve months.

 The Company files income tax returns in the U.S. federal, California and other various state and international jurisdictions.
 Tax regulations within each jurisdiction are subject to the interpretation of the related tax laws and regulations and require significant judgment to apply.
 Carryover attributes beginning in remain open to adjustment by the U.S. and state authorities.
 There are no tax examinations in any material tax jurisdictions.